villadora/express-bunyan-logger/README.md

 ### options.levelFn

 Function that translate statusCode into log level.
+The `meta` argument is an object consisting of all the fields gathered by bunyan-express-logger, before exclusions are applied.

 ```
-function(status, err /* only will work in error logger */) {
+function(status, err /* only will work in error logger */, meta) {
      // return string of level
+     if (meta["response-time"] > 30000) {
+         return "fatal";
+     } else {
          return "info";
+     }
 }
 ```